Show All Answers

 After you log into your account, you can see what items you have checked out, renew items, see your fines, place holds or check on the status of your holds, and turn on your check history (to help you keep track of what items have been checked out on your account).
 Be sure to log out of your account when finished.

+Yes, you may request materials from other libraries through us.
+Simply come into the library and complete an Inter-library Loan request form and we will see if we can find it.
+There is a fee of $3 Inter-library Loan requests.
 Please be aware of the following when submitting requests: * Even if you find it in another library catalog, all our requests are managed by the State Library Division and they randomly ask libraries for the item (they only ask libraries for it if they know if they own it). * Libraries are often reluctant to loan new or popular items.
 They prefer to make them available for their own patrons first.
 Most videos and audio items are easily damaged in the mail so most libraries will be reluctant to loan those types of items as well. * Items may take a few days to several weeks to get it here.
 We not only have control over that, we don't know where they are or coming from!

 You may.
 Come to the library to fill out a "Suggestion for Purchase" form.
 All materials that are suggested are evaluated against our Collection Development Policy.